SalesforceCommerceCloud/create-commerce-app/README.md

 ## Prerequisites
 Download and install Node.js and npm [here](https://nodejs.org/en/download/).
 ​
-> **Note:** Only Node.js versions 10 LTS and 12 LTS are supported.
+> **Note:** Only Node.js 12 LTS is supported.
 Any other versions can cause unexpected results.
 To use a different version of Node.js for other projects, you can manage multiple versions of Node.js with [nvm](https://github.com/nvm-sh/nvm).

 ## Quick Start